SAR (Synthetic Aperture Radar)-Lupe Constellation

 XSAR (X-band SAR Instrument)

 XSAR of SAR-Lupe is observing in X-band (centre frequency of 9.65 GHz corresponding to a wavelength of 3.1 cm).

 • Use of a parabolic SAR reflector antenna of size: 3.3 m x 2.7 m.
 The choice of using a single beam offset reflector antenna instead of an active beam-steering antenna represented a major cost saving in the development of the instrument.
 SAR-Lupe uses a single beam offset reflector antenna and a TWT (Travelling Wave Tube) based transmitter, illuminated by a feed horn on a deployable boom.
 The highly efficient TWT and a low-loss high-gain antenna are providing good power potential for radar with efficient DC power utilization.
 20) 21)

-• Number of scenes of area of interest: ≥ 30/day
+• Number of scenes of the area of interest: ≥ 30/day

 • System response time: < 36 hours